chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd/README.md

 ![](images/gh5.png)

-Once successfull you will see somehting like
+Once successful you will see somehting like

 ![](images/gh6.png)

-If successfull, you can head to a browser and visit your FQDN Azure App Service URL as seen below (this is the URL from the previous guide 03-configure-app-service-for-cd)
+If successfull you can head to a browser and visit your FQDN Azure App Service URL as seen below (this is the URL from the previous guide 03-configure-app-service-for-cd)

 ![](images/browser1.png)